Promises

 In Ukraine at the orphanage, a typical lunch for school was a bun and cold hot dog.
 The children still love hot dogs.

-Fall 2005--A wonderful dessert once a week as a gift from our friend Susan.
+___________________Fall 2005--A wonderful dessert once a week as a gift from our friend Susan.
 She made "adult" desserts (e.g., chocolate, cheesecake, etc.) for Jonathan and me to enjoy every afternoon at snack/coffee time.
 The kids didn't like them, which meant more for us!
 I often gave the children fruit, cookies, or something light like poundcake.

 Today--Susan is still sending her fantastic weekly desserts, but they only last a day or two since almost every child now eats them.
 Today there are two pieces of cake left for this afternoon, so I'll make jello for the kids and save Susan's dessert for Jonathan and me.